yipy0005/Basic-Molecular-Docking-Workshop/README.md

    cd ~/Documents
    ```

-2. Clone this repository from GitHub (you need to have [Git installed](https://git-scm.com/)—Anaconda includes Git by default):
+2. Clone this repository from GitHub (you need to have [Git installed](https://git-scm.com/) — Anaconda includes Git by default):

    ```bash
    git clone https://github.com/yipy0005/Basic-Molecular-Docking-Workshop.git